Potting Media and Plant Propagation

 Compost supports an active biological system.
 Microbial activity is linked to temperature and will not release nutrients if temperatures are cold and do not support their activity.
 To alleviate this problem, many growers provide bottom heat to their transplants.

-can result in stunted and nutrient stressed plants without supplemental
+Commercial organic potting mixes to right with lower nutrient levels can result in stunted and nutrient stressed plants without supplemental fertilization.

 If, after all possible precautions, your transplants are stressed due to nutrient-deficient media, you may need to use supplemental fertilizers such as fish emulsion.
 Organic sources of supplemental fertilizer include fish emulsion, soluble fish powder, kelp extracts, worm casting or compost tea, or other OMRI-approved products; see Using Organic Nutrient Sources (Sanchez and Richard 2009).
 These fertilizers can be applied to the soil by fertigation or foliar spray.
 Be careful with supplemental fertility.
 If you produce transplants in an area that is later used for in-ground production, leached fish emulsion or other products can build up soil nutrients to levels exceeding crop needs.

 Seedling Mixes for Starting Transplants